-4.3 Applying the Sequential Test and Exception Test in the preparation of a Neighbourhood Plan
+4.5 Applying the Sequential Test and Exception Test in the preparation of a Neighbourhood Plan

 Neighbourhood Development Plans (NDPs) are subject to the same NPPF flood risk policies as Local Plans.
-As a result, the sequential, risk-based approach used to allocate sites within the Local Plan (outlined in Section 4.2) should be applied when allocating Neighbourhood Plan development.
+As a result, the sequential, risk-based approach used to allocate sites within the preparation of a Local Plan (outlined in Section 4.2) should also be applied when allocating sites in the preparation of a Neighbourhood Plan.
 Advice on managing flood risk in NDPs is included within the NPPF Practice Guidance on Flood Risk and Coastal Change.
 This states that "local planning authorities should provide advice to qualifying bodies on where and how they should demonstrate that policies and any site allocations in Neighbourhood Plans and Orders would satisfy the Sequential Test and, if necessary, the Exception Test, including the appropriate area to apply the Sequential Test."